JohnEdwa/RTAutoSprintExtended/Readme.md

 Removes the need to manually sprint, instead always sprint when the base game would allow you to.
 Hold sprint to walk and cancel skills like flamethrower.

 To supplement that, the sprinting crosshair and speedlines are removed, and the FOV and FOV sprint expanding can be edited.

-Source code can be found [at the Github repo here,](https://github.com/JohnEdwa/RTAutoSprintExtended) if you find something that doesn't work, please open an issue on Github.
-Kudos to Relocity and Thrawnarch for creating the original mod, and Rein, Harb and ThinkInvisible (among many others) from the modding Discord for help.
+Kudos to Relocity and Thrawnarch for creating the original mod, and Rein, Harb, ThinkInvisible, Twiner son of Twine, and Aaron (among others) from the modding Discord for help.

 ## Features, Changes and Options.